harshk8/Object-Detection-using-Yolo/README.md

 ## About folders and files

 ### model_data subfolder
-coco_classes.txt contains the 80 classes.
+coco_classes.txt -> It contains the 80 classes.
-### yolo.h5
-It is the h5 file generated to load the weights of the pretrained model without training. anchor_classes.txt -> the anchor boxes(5) with their coordinates.
+yolo.h5 -> It is the h5 file generated to load the weights of the pretrained model without training. anchor_classes.txt -> the anchor boxes(5) with their coordinates.
+### yad2k subfolder
-3. yad2k subfolder -> It contains the files for the basic yolo model.
+It contains the files for the basic yolo model.
+### car_detection.ipynb
-4. car_detection.ipynb -> It is the main file for detecting the objects.
+It is the main file for detecting the objects.
+### location.txt
-5. location.txt -> It will contain the values of coordinates of the detected objects.
+It will contain the values of coordinates of the detected objects.
+### out subfolder
-6. out subfolder -> It contains the image with the detected object
+It contains the image with the detected object